Paula Windecker publishes her doctoral dissertation

 Network meeting: Tour of SCHOTT AG

-Our GAFP network meeting took place on June 30, 2025, bringing together junior and senior members from different years.
-Despite the hot weather, our members made their way to the SCHOTT AG factory halls.
-An international technology group that is primarily known for the production of specialty glass and glass ceramics and is one of the largest employers in Rheinhessen and Mainz.
+On June 30, 2025, our GAFP network meeting took place, bringing together Junior and Senior Fellows from different years.
+Despite the hot weather, our members made their way to the factory halls of SCHOTT AG.
+An international technology group that is primarily known for the production of specialty glass and glass ceramics and is one of the largest employers in Rhenish Hesse and Mainz.
 From raw material preparation, melting and molding to cooling – our members were given an exclusive insight into the production of Robax.
 The subsequent tour of the exhibition also provided an overview of the Group’s history and its innovations.
 Cold drinks, Spundekäs cheese and pretzels were followed by an opportunity to meet and chat in “Das Nest”.
-We would like to thank SCHOTT AG, especially Timo Weil, Head of Process Optimization & Projects at SCHOTT, and our former junior member Dr. Sebastian Leukel, Principal Expert Glass Development at SCHOTT, for making this day possible. >> To the picture gallery
+We would like to thank SCHOTT AG, especially Timo Weil, Head of Process Optimization & Projects at SCHOTT, and our former Junior Fellow Dr. Sebastian Leukel, Principal Expert Glass Development at SCHOTT, for making this day possible. >> To the picture gallery

 Veronika Phung at the EAS